Droogans/unmaintainable-code/README.md

  - Use to your advantage the principle that the human brain can only hold 7 pieces of information concurrently.
 For example code written to the above standard has the following properties:

-    * a single assignment statement carries 14 pieces of type and name information.
+    * A single assignment statement carries 14 pieces of type and name information.
-    * a single function call that passes three parameters and assigns a result carries 29 pieces of type and name information.
+    * A single function call that passes three parameters and assigns a result carries 29 pieces of type and name information.
     * Seek to improve this excellent, but far too concise, standard.
 Impress management and coworkers by recommending a 5 letter day of the week prefix to help isolate code written on `Monam` and `FriPM`.
     * It is easy to overwhelm the short term memory with even a moderately complex nesting structure, **especially** when the maintenance programmer can't see the start and end of each block on screen simultaneously.